AWS VPC Peering – Cross-Account, Cross-Region & Limitations

 • Network Security – service owners do not need to have their services exposed to the public Internet and deal with its associated risks.

-• Network Cost – GCP charges egress bandwidth or outbound traffic for networks using external IPs to communicate even if the traffic is within the same zone.
+• Network Cost – Google Cloud charges egress bandwidth or outbound traffic for networks using external IPs to communicate even if the traffic is within the same zone.
 However, for peered networks as they use internal IPs to communicate and save on those egress costs.

 • VPC Network Peering is useful in these environments: